About VigilGuard™

 We built VigilGuard to change that.
 Our platform combines open-source tech, smart automation, and clean design to give teams real visibility across their external attack surface.
 The goal is simple; turn complex exposure into clear, actionable insight anyone can use.

-We're a small, focused team who believes security works best when it's transparent, adaptable, and built for the way modern companies actually operate.
+We're a small, focused team who rely on open source, like minded induviduals and believes security works best when it's transparent, adaptable, and built for the way modern companies actually operate.

 Why This Matters

-That’s the bar VigilGuard is built around for both external attack surface and vendor risk: less time chasing context, more time making decisions, and a clear narrative you can stand behind when someone asks, “How do we actually know where our risk lives?”
+The goal is simple: less time chasing context, more time making decisions, and a clear narrative you can stand behind when asked, “How do we actually know where our risk lives?”